zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

    Yes.

-6. What happens if in the Zowe Server Install Wizard you click the SMP/E option?

-   You are guided through the SMP/E installation steps.

 ### Zowe System Installation and Configuration

 1. Does Zowe provide a Software Bill of Materials (SBOM)?

-   SBOMs are available in the SPDX format from the Downloads page on Zowe.org.
+   SBOMs are available in the SPDX format from the [Bill of Materials](https://docs.zowe.org/stable/appendix/bill-of-materials/) page on Zowe Docs.

 ## User questions